Brendan Rodgers Player Props: Rockies vs. Diamondbacks

-After going 0-for-3 in his most recent game, Brendan Rodgers and the Colorado Rockies face the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 8:40 PM ET on Monday.
+After going 2-for-4 with a double and two RBI in his last game, Brendan Rodgers and the Colorado Rockies face the Arizona Diamondbacks (who will hand the ball to Joe Mantiply) at 8:40 PM ET on Tuesday.

-He had a hitless showing in his previous game (0-for-3) against the Dodgers.
+In his most recent game, he had two hits (going 2-for-4 with a double and two RBI) against the Diamondbacks.

 Brendan Rodgers Game Info & Props vs. the Diamondbacks